Can Prompt Difficulty be Online Predicted for Accelerating RL Finetuning of Reasoning Models?: Experiments

 \section{Experiments}

-This section includes comprehensive experiments to evaluate that MoPPS enables accurate online prediction of prompt difficulty, accelerates RL finetuning, and improves performance compared to baselines.
-Further analyses confirm its flexibility across selection strategies, benefit from prior knowledge, necessity of online posterior updates, and compatibility with various RL algorithms.
+This section conducts experiments to evaluate whether MoPPS can online predict prompt difficulty, accelerate RL finetuning, and improve performance.
+Additional analyses explore its flexibility across selection strategies, use of prior knowledge, need for posterior updates, and compatibility with various RL algorithms.